Flux-limited solutions for quasi-convex Hamilton-Jacobi equations on networks: Third application: a homogenization result for a network

 \subsection{A homogenization problem}

 We consider the simplest periodic network generated by $\eps \Z^d$.
-Hence, the network is naturally embedded in $\R^d$.
+It is in fact a lattice.
+Hence, the network (or lattice) is naturally embedded in $\R^d$.
 Let us be more precise now.
 At scale $\eps =1$, the edges are the following subsets of $\R^d$: for $k,l \in \Z^d$, $|k-l|=1$,

 If $(e_1,\dots,e_d)$ denotes the canonical basis of $\R^d$, then for $l = k + e_i$, $e_{k,l}$ is oriented in the direction of $e_i$.
 The network $\mathcal{N}_\eps$ at scale $\eps >0$ is the one corresponding to